blanu/UltravioletSwift/README.md

 The primary implementation so far is UltravioletText, which provides a Text register.
-Much like an integer register or a floating point register in traditional CPU and VM design, a Text register holds and allows for the manipulation of text.
+Much like an integer register or a floating point register in traditional CPU and VM design, a Text register holds and allows for the manipulation of Unicode text.
 The implementation of the Text register is provided by the [Text library for Swift](https://github.com/OperatorFoundation/Text).

 The current implementation is unfortunately somewhat cumbersome to run, although no more difficult than setting up a Kubernetes cluster.
 It relies on several home-grown server tools in order to operate.
 Here is an overview of the